Sunday, February 2, 2025

 Reynold Brown [Public domain], via Wikimedia Commons

-However, most other movies were not made near St. George, Utah, just downwind of the Nevada atomic bomb test range, and most other movies did not have their directors (Dick Powell) and their principle cast members (Wayne, Hayward, Agnes Moorehead, and Pedro Armendariz) die from cancer (although technically, Armendariz committed suicide as a result of the pain caused by the disease).
-In fact, 91 out of 220 of the persons involved in the production of the film contracted cancer within 25 years--46 of them fatally.
+However, most other movies were not made near St. George, Utah, just downwind of the Nevada atomic bomb test range, and most other movies did not have their directors (Dick Powell) and their principle cast members (Wayne, Hayward, Agnes Moorehead, and Pedro Armendariz) die from cancer (although, technically, Armendariz committed suicide as a result of the pain caused by the disease).
+In fact, 91 out of 220 of the primary persons involved in the production of the film got cancer within 25 years--46 of them fatally.
+This figure does not include extras or other persons present on the set who also contracted the disease--including John Wayne's son, Michael, who had visited him on the set and died of cancer in 2003.

 It probably did not help when Hughes brought back sixty tons of radioactive dirt from Utah to Hollywood for back lot shots.
 The soil is no doubt still around Los Angeles somewhere.